 Learn the 6 different types of online businesses

-Here are the 6 types of online businesses out there:
+Anyway, I wanted to start off by sharing the 6 types of online businesses out there:

 1. The Advertising Model - In this business model, people visit your website and see ads.
 The ads usually show up under the main banner or on the side so that the content remains the #1 focus.
 This type of business starts with great content.
 Whether you're going to blog about fashion, business, love or whatever you're into, you'll need a ton of online readers to monetize well through advertising.
 The key is to focus on writing great material that really adds a ton of value to your readers.
 Think about it this way: What problem are you helping them solve when they visit your blog?
 Once you build a steady stream of visitors, you can leverage advertising platforms like Google Adsense and Media.net to monetize!

 2. The Affiliate Sales Model - This model is similar to the advertising model in that you'll need a lot of traffic to hit your website for this to work as well.
 These visitors would then see your recommendations for products.
 They would then click the affiliate link that you would provide for those products and once they purchase them, you would get an affiliate commission.
 Commission Junction http://www.cj.com/ is an example of one of the top affiliate programs out there today!
+Pat Flynn from Smart Passive Income is the MASTER of this.
+I've tried it and the most I've made in a month was about $100, so I'm certainly not the expert on this one.
+You definitely a large and engaged audience to get it going!

 3. E-Commerce - In this scenario, you sell virtual or physical goods online in an e-commerce store.
 Examples include speciality stores (for example, suits, urban clothing, hiking equipment) to much broader stores like Amazon.com.
 Competing in the giant "online" store model where you sell everything is extremely tough since you'd be hard pressed to operate as efficiently as Amazon given their scale.
 However, you can more likely find a niche category that is often underserved and build out an e-commerce store for that.
 The Honest Company is a great example of this!

 4. The Premium Subscription Model - You could also charge users for a premium subscription.
 The Wall Street Journal is a great example of this.
 In their case, you could limit readers to a number of free articles, but then prompt then to subscribe to a monthly membership fee to have additional access to articles.
+I used a freemium model for my apps and that was the #1 source of revenue for my apps.
+I highly recommend checking out this business model for apps.

 5. The Pay as You Go Model - You could also charge customers based on usage of a product.
 For example, if you're doing selling a SaaS product (Software as a Service), you could bill customers based on their usage of their product.
 Amazon Web Services is a great example of this.
 Think of this like the PG&E Utiliy model.